New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 Summary

-In the post-war NZ Army, OFP’s existed in various iterations from 1948 until the late 1970s, but these were training units that never deployed as standalone units such as the NZ OFP.
-The direct descendent s of the NZ OFP were the RNZAOC Stores Sections attached to each RNZEME Workshop.
-Carrying specialised spares, assemblies and workshops materials to suit the particular requirement of its parent RNZEME workshops, Stores Sections became an RNZAOC responsibility in 1962 when RNZEME Technical Stores were transferred to the RNZAOC.
+In the post-war NZ Army, OFPs existed in various iterations from 1948 until the late 1970s, but these were training units that never deployed as standalone units such as the NZ OFP.
+The direct descendants of the NZ OFP were the RNZAOC Stores Sections attached to each RNZEME Workshop.
+Carrying specialised spares, assemblies, and workshop materials to suit the particular requirements of its parent RNZEME workshops, Stores Sections became an RNZAOC responsibility in 1962 when RNZEME Technical Stores were transferred to the RNZAOC.
 A familiar sight on any RNZEME workshop exercise from the 1960s to 1996, the spirit of the NZ OFP was well represented by RNZAOC Workshops Stores Sections with their RL Bedford Bin trucks and later Unimog mounted Binned 13’ Containers.

 Copyright © Robert McKie 2018